Rwa people: Traditional authority and decline

 Mangi's traditional authority was appreciative.
 The Mangi from the Kaaya clan who had come to the Arusha region inherited the traditions of the preceding Mangi (according to Meru elders, all their Mangi descended from the Shambaa).
 It was considered that Mangi looked for all the people and the country inhabited by the Meruans.
 Furthermore, he was the principal judge, and the sentenced individuals were flogged with sticks and subsequently put to prison as a result of his decision.
 Furthermore, such criminals were required to pay Mangi penalties for their mistakes.

 While the title of Mangi was previously hereditary, it was eventually abolished due to pressure from the colonial authorities (first German, then British).
 The chiefs were chosen based on their ability, popularity among the people, and devotion to the colonial government.
 In Poli, the German colonial authorities built a brick residence.
 Mangi ruled his people from here, holding regular meetings, making crucial decisions, and resolving clan disagreements and disputes.
 This house is still standing in Poli as a historical relic.
 Today, local authorities are attempting to rehabilitate it and convert it into the Meru History Museum.

-Decline of the Mangi rule
+Decline of the Mangi rule and the sacking of Meru

 The establishment of moran's organizations among Meru's youth created some social conflict in the community.
 The morans stopped obeying not only the clan chiefs, but also the Mangi.
 Moran parties began attacking, robbing neighbors and stealing their cattle.
 They were almost deaf to the supreme leader's bans.
 The following information was found in one of those documents.
 The first Europeans to enter Meruland in 1887 were promptly robbed by a group of teenage warriors from Meru and Arusha.
 The victims went to Mangi Matunda to complain.
 However, he failed to provide genuine assistance to these folks.
 The Mangi admitted that morans obeyed the orders of their elected leaders but not himself.
-Thus, the gradual transition of Meru's social organization in the direction of Maasai-style paramilitary formations resulted in significant decentralization of Meru society in the late nineteenth century.
+This and the murder of two missionaries in 1896 led to a number of punitive expeditions by the Germans and Chagga.
+The latter aiming to rescue Chagga women held hostage by the Meru.
+This let to the sacking of Meru of 1896.
+Thus, this event and the gradual transition of Meru's social organization in the direction of Maasai-style paramilitary formations resulted in significant decentralization of Meru society in the late nineteenth century.